 Isolate GCP resources into service perimeters

-A service perimeter creates a security boundary around GCP resources.
-You can configure a service perimeter to control communications from virtual machines (VMs) to a GCP service (API), and between GCP services.
+A service perimeter creates a security boundary around Google Cloud resources.
+You can configure a service perimeter to control communications from virtual machines (VMs) to a Google Cloud service (API), and between Google Cloud services.
 A service perimeter allows free communication within the perimeter but, by default, blocks all communication across the perimeter.

 A VM within a Virtual Private Cloud (VPC) network that is part of a service perimeter can read from or write to a Cloud Storage bucket in the same perimeter.
 However, any attempt to access the bucket from VPC networks that are not inside the perimeter is denied.